henrysky/astroNN/demo_tutorial/NN_uncertainty_analysis/README.md

-## Epistemic and Aleatoric Uncertainty Analysis in Bayesian Deep Learning with Dropout Variational Inference Demonstration for Regression and Classification
+## Epistemic and Aleatoric Uncertainty Analysis in Bayesian Deep Learning

-#### The motivation of this tutorial is to help people to understand and implement uncertainty analysis in neural network with dropout variational inference for regression and classification.
+#### The motivation of this tutorial is to help people to understand and implement uncertainty analysis in neural network.
 If you are dealing with time series data with recurrent neural net or image segmentation, please refer resources below.
 Please do not apply the methodology of this tutorial outside the scope of regression and classification.
 This tutorial is originally a technological demonstration on how astroNN gets its uncertainty

+**Uncertainty with Dropout Variational Inference Demonstration for Regression and Classification**

 Regression: Two Jupyter notebooks provided here to fit two different functions
 * Function: y=x sin(x) : [Here](Uncertainty_Demo_x_sinx.ipynb)